skirsch/Czech/README.md

 But it does suggest that the harms from both vaccines were comparable (within a factor of 2).

-For example, if Pfizer was completely safe, 100% of the vaccine injury reports I received would have been from Moderna.
-But Pfizer out numbered Moderna 2:1.

 So if there was a conservative 4:1 distribution of doses, it means that Pfizer's excess deaths are at least half as many as Moderna since otherwise we can't get to a 2:1 ratio of injury reports.

-So this suggests the true MRR vs. placebo vaccine for the COVID vaccines were something like in this table where the MRR is measured relative to a saline vaccine instead of the Pfizer vaccine as in the previous table. age|Pfizer MRR|Moderna MRR|
+So this suggests the true MRR vs. placebo vaccine for the COVID vaccines were something like in this table where the MRR is expressed relative to a saline vaccine instead of the Pfizer vaccine as in the previous table. age|Pfizer MRR|Moderna MRR|
 |90|1.10|1.32|
 |80|1.10|1.32|
 |70|1.23|1.81|
 |60|1.27|1.96|
 |50|1.33|2.22|

+Which means both vaccines were dangerous.

 ### Implications of this work
    * Even if the Pfizer vaccine is 100% safe, the Moderna vaccine is a disaster and should be immediately pulled worlwide.
 Every honest member of the medical community should demand this in every country.